HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-configuration.md

 # HAProxy configuration

-By default HAProxy is deployed with a `LoadBalancer` type service and will be handling incoming traffic as well as the SSL offloading for HCL Digital Experience.
-This is the known behavior of Ambassador in the previous versions.
-In addition the Helm deployment now offers more adjustability for HAProxy and its Service to allow for a more flexible deployment and the use of custom `Ingress Controllers`.
+By default, HAProxy is deployed with a `LoadBalancer` type service and will be handling incoming traffic as well as the SSL offloading for HCL Digital Experience.
+In addition, the Helm deployment offers adjustability for HAProxy and its service to allow for more flexible deployment and the use of custom `Ingress Controllers`.

 ## Networking configuration